 Of course, in order for child support to be necessary, the parents first must initiate the divorce.
 This can be done by either spouse filing a Petition for the Dissolution of Marriage form at the King County Clerk’s office.
 The petitioner then must seek approval from his or her spouse or serve the spouse with a summons.
 Upon acceptance of the service, the petitioner then can file the completed documents at the Clerk’s office and schedule a hearing.

-Making a Motion for Temporary Child Support
+Making a Motion for Temporary Child Support in Washington

 Before a divorce can be finalized, spouses must wait 90 days after the initial petition.
 During this 90-day period, either spouse may file a motion with the family law court for a temporary child support order.
 A temporary child support order ultimately would require the spouses to provide monetary support for the children until a permanent order is set at the dissolution of the marriage.
 Once one spouse files a motion for a temporary order, the other spouse has the option to respond, and a hearing will be set shortly thereafter for a judge to rule on the issue.